lzzrhx/studies/01-dataing/obsidian/Semester 1/MAT101 - Diskret matematikk 1.md

 #### 2.3: Valid and Invalid Arguments:

+> "Contrariwise," continued Tweedledee, "if it was so, it might be; and if it were so, it would be; but as it isn't, it ain't.
+That's logic.
+> - Lewis Carroll, *Through the Looking Glass*

 **Arguments:**
 An argument is a sequence of statements, and an argument form is a sequence of statement forms.
 All statements in an argument and all statement forms in an argument form, except for the final one, are called premises (or assumptions or hypotheses).
 The final statement or statement form is called the conclusion.
 The symbol $\therefore$, which is read "therefore," is normally placed just before the conclusion.
 To say an argument form is valid means that no matter what particular statements are substituted for the statement variables in its premises, if the resulting premises are all true, then the conclusion is also true.
 To say that an argument is valid means that its form is valid.
 When an argument is valid and its premises are true, the truth of the conclusion is said to be inferred or deduced from the truth of the premises.
 A truth table can be used to determine validity or invalidity of an argument.
 We can only be sure that an argument is true when we know that the argument is sound.
 An argument is called sound if, and only if, it is valid and all its premises are true.
 An argument that is not sound is called unsound.